My Podcast Playlist

 Dr. Albert Mohler, president of the Southern Baptist Theological Seminary, publishes this Monday through Friday.
 He calls it “a daily analysis of news and events from a Christian world view.”
 Episodes typically run about 20 minutes.
 (He does take off the month of July and most of the month of December.)

-NPR publishes this Monday through Friday, hosted by Rachel Martin, David Greene, Noel King, and Steve Inskeep.
-They “guide you through the day’s news,” focusing on political news in the absence of other stories, but also providing on-the-scene coverage of news happening around the world.
-Episodes typically run around 10 minutes.
+NPR publishes this Monday through Saturday, hosted by Leila Fadel, Steve Inskeep, Rachel Martin, and A Martinez during the week and Ayesha Rascoe and Scott Simon on Saturday.
+They “guide you through the day's news,” focusing on political news in the absence of other stories, but also providing on-the-scene coverage of news happening around the world.
+Episodes typically run around 15 minutes.

 The Happy Rant